 Quick Bio:

 Business coach and certified canine behaviorist specializing in working dogs.
-Robert has specialized training in research design and is director senior researcher for Dog Works Training Company.
-Robert is the Vice President of Chugiak Dog musher Association and the lead researcher at Dreamchaser Leadership.
+Robert has specialized training in research design and is a senior researcher for Dog Works Training Company.
+Robert is the Vice President of the Chugiak Dog Musher Association and the lead researcher at Dreamchaser Leadership.

-Robert is currently earning is doctorate in strategic leadership with research interests in family business, strategic management and experiential learning.
+Robert recently earned his doctorate in strategic leadership with research interests in family business, strategic management and experiential learning.

 Edited by Michele Forto

 We are members of the Association of Pet Dog Trainers, and they have one of the best dog training journals around, especially for us in the canine training industry, The APDT Chronicle of the Dog.
 Each month in their highly acclaimed magazine, they have a member profile edited by Nicole Wilde.
-While we haven’t been privy to be showcased in this column yet, I thought it would be appropriate to showcase each one of our trainers over the next few weeks so that you can get to know us and what we are about.
+Although we haven’t been featured in this column yet, I believe it would be beneficial to introduce each of our trainers over the next few weeks, allowing you to get to know us and understand what we stand for.

 Business Name: Alaska Dog Works